-GPFS-WAN [26, 27] combines widely distributed cluster file systems into a common global file system.
-In operation on the TeraGrid [28], the system demonstrates the promise of using UNIX I/O operations and Grid security for wide-area data access.
-GPFS-WAN focuses on delivering high throughput for massive data objects, but does not address the cost of individual I/O and metadata operations.
+In GPFS-WAN [26], each computing site provides its own cluster file system that is exported to the other sites as part of a common global file system.
+The system, in operation on the TeraGrid [27], demonstrates the promise of using standard Unix I/O operations for Grid data access.
+The existing prototype focuses on delivering high throughput for massive file transfers, rather than reducing the cost of individual I/O and metadata operations.

 Emerging large-scale scientific collaborations have stimulated the growing research in scientific workload studies.
-Their findings, described next, provide valuable insights on the design of NFSv4.r.
+Their findings provide valuable insights on the design of NFSv4.r.